Critical point (mathematics): Several variables

-For a function of several real variables, a point P (that is a set of values for the input variables, which is viewed as a point in $\R^n$) is critical if it is a point where the gradient is undefined or the gradient is zero.
+For a function of several real variables, a point P (that is a set of values for the input variables, which is viewed as a point in $\R^n$) is critical if it is a point where the gradient is zero or undefined.
 The critical values are the values of the function at the critical points.

 A critical point (where the function is differentiable) may be either a local maximum, a local minimum or a saddle point.
 If the function is at least twice continuously differentiable the different cases may be distinguished by considering the eigenvalues of the Hessian matrix of second derivatives.

 A critical point at which the Hessian matrix is nonsingular is said to be nondegenerate, and the signs of the eigenvalues of the Hessian determine the local behavior of the function.
 In the case of a function of a single variable, the Hessian is simply the second derivative, viewed as a 1×1-matrix, which is nonsingular if and only if it is not zero.
 In this case, a non-degenerate critical point is a local maximum or a local minimum, depending on the sign of the second derivative, which is positive for a local minimum and negative for a local maximum.
 If the second derivative is null, the critical point is generally an inflection point, but may also be an undulation point, which may be a local minimum or a local maximum.

 For a function of n variables, the number of negative eigenvalues of the Hessian matrix at a critical point is called the index of the critical point.
 A non-degenerate critical point is a local maximum if and only if the index is n, or, equivalently, if the Hessian matrix is negative definite; it is a local minimum if the index is zero, or, equivalently, if the Hessian matrix is positive definite.
 For the other values of the index, a non-degenerate critical point is a saddle point, that is a point which is a maximum in some directions and a minimum in others.